AFLplusplus/AFLplusplus/docs/custom_mutators.md

     This method is called for each trimming operation.
-It doesn't have any arguments because we already have the initial buffer from `init_trim` and we can memorize the current state in global variables.
+It doesn't have any arguments because we already have the initial buffer from `init_trim` and we can memorize the current state in the data variables.
 This can also save reparsing steps for each iteration.
 It should return the trimmed input buffer, where the returned data must not exceed the initial input data in length.
 Returning anything that is larger than the original data (passed to